lando-cal/tech-notes/zfs.md

 ## Memory

 - For normal operation, 1gb of memory per tb of disk space is suitable.
-- For dedupe operation, 5gb of memory per tb of usable disk space is suitable.
+- For dedup operation, 5gb of memory per tb of addressable disk space is suitable.

 ## Log devices